Mudslide leaves 19 dead, 50 missing in northeast India

 Associated Press

-GAUHATI, India (AP) — Rescuers found five more bodies as they resumed clearing operations after an overnight halt looking for dozens of missing people after a mudslide triggered by weeks of heavy downpours killed at least 19 people at a railroad construction site in India’s northeast, officials said Friday.
+GAUHATI, India (AP) — Rescuers found more bodies Friday as they resumed searching for dozens of missing after a mudslide triggered by weeks of heavy downpours killed at least 19 people at a railroad construction site in India’s northeast, officials said.

-Soldiers joined more than 200 disaster response workers and police using earth-clearing equipment like bulldozers to rescue those buried under the debris in Noney, a town near Imphal, the capital of Manipur state.
+Soldiers joined more than 200 workers and police using bulldozers and other equipment to rescue those buried under the debris in Noney, a town near Imphal, the capital of Manipur state.
 But the terrain is making it difficult to move heavy equipment, said H. Guite, district magistrate, adding that he has asked for reinforcements.

-Intermittent rain continues in the region where 19 bodies have been recovered so far after a hillock caved in and buried the railroad project area, Guite told The Associated Press.
+Intermittent rain continued in the region where 19 bodies have been recovered so far after a hillock caved in and buried the railroad project area, Guite told The Associated Press.

 Lt.
 Gen. R.P.
 Kalita, head of the army’s eastern command, visited the site.
-He said 13 army soldiers and five civilians have been rescued from the debris of the entirely swept away railroad station, staff residential quarters and other infrastructure that was being built in the area.
+He said 13 soldiers and five civilians have been rescued from the debris of the entirely swept away railroad station, staff residential quarters and other infrastructure that was being built.

-The army also has set up a medical post at the site to help those found alive, Kalita said.
+The army also set up a medical post at the site to treat those rescued, Kalita said.

 Eighteen people with injuries have been hospitalized, said Guite.
-He put the number of people still unaccounted for at around 50.
+He put the number of those still unaccounted for at around 50.

-A flowing river has been blocked by the debris, creating a dam-like structure in the area, he said.
-People living nearby have been asked to move to safe areas, media reports said.
+A flowing river has been blocked by the debris, creating a dam-like structure, he said.
+People living nearby have been asked to move to safe areas.

 Ten of the confirmed dead were members of the Territorial Army.
-Because of a decades-old insurgency seeking a separate homeland for ethnic and tribal groups in the area, army personnel were there providing security for the railway officials.
+Because of a decades-old insurgency seeking a separate homeland for ethnic and tribal groups in the area, army personnel had been providing security for the railway officials.

 Most of those carried off in the mudslide were sleeping when it hit the area early Thursday.
 Some survivors recalled being swept down by the gush of the hill debris, The Times of India daily cited Daichuipao, a resident, as saying.